 Employee Benefits

-What Can I Use My HSA For?
-Including Some Surprises
+What Can I Use My HSA for in 2024?

-For those with a high deductible health plan (HDHP), investing in an HSA could be a great way to grow your money tax-free and better prepare for the future.
-Before committing to an HSA, it’s important to understand what’s a qualified expense and what’s not.
+For those with an eligible high-deductible health plan (HDHP), investing in an HSA could be a great way to help pay for current and future medical care.
+But before committing to an HSA, it’s important to understand what’s a qualified expense and what’s not.

-To make the most of the tax-free benefits available with an HSA, you’ll need to know what you can use your HSA for.
+Here’s an overview of what you can use your HSA for.
 Be sure to check with your HSA provider or review guidelines set by the Internal Revenue Service (IRS) for more detailed lists.

 Medical expenses

 HSAs can be used for large and small qualified medical expenses.
-You can use your HSA for ongoing medical services and treatments, like chiropractic care, acupuncture, or physical exams.
-Medical copays, deductibles, and coinsurance can also be covered under an HSA.
+You can use your HSA for ongoing medical services and treatments, like chiropractic care, acupuncture, or physical exams.2 Medical copays, deductibles, and coinsurance can also be covered under an HSA.2

 • Ambulance services